makeabilitylab/physcomp/arduino/buttons.md

 #### Tradeoffs in selecting a pull-up resistor

 The longer answer: there are multiple factors to consider, but the primary tradeoff is in selecting a resistor that is small enough to "pull-up" the voltage to `HIGH` when the switch is open but large enough to not "waste" power due to too much current through the resistor when the switch is closed.
+Remember, a "strong" pull-up is a low-resistance value while a "weak" pull-up is a high-resistance value.
+This will make more sense below.

 ![Two schematics showing pull-up resistor when switch is open and closed](assets/images/PullUpResistor_Schematics_CurrentLeakageAndPowerDissipation.png)